abhijitmahalle/cnn-steering-control/README.md

 # Steering control using CNN
-This repository contains code to train a car to steer using Convolutional Neural Network (CNN).
+This repository contains code to train a car to steer in a simulated environment using Convolutional Neural Network (CNN).
 The simulator used to collect the trainind data and test the model is Udacity's self-driving car simulator.
 This was the term-end project for the ENPM690-Robot Learning course.

-The car was driven
+This project is the implementation of NVIDIA's paper End to End Learning for Self Driving Cars

 ## Udacity' self-driving car simulator
 <p align="center">